SciML/Catalyst.jl/docs/src/model_creation/coupled_crn_equations.md

 ```

 ## [Converting coupled CRN/equation models to non-ODE systems](@id coupled_equations_conversions)
 As [previously described](@ref ref), Catalyst permits the conversion of `ReactionSystem`s to a range of model types.
-With the exception of `JumpProblem`s, all these can be generated from CRNs coupled to equation models.
+With the exception of `JumpProblem`s, all these can be generated from coupled CRNs/equation models.
 Below, we briefly describe each case.

 ### [Converting coupled models to SteadyState problems](@id coupled_equations_conversions_steady_state)
 `SteadyStateProblems` are used to [find a system's steady state through forward ODE simulations](@ref ref).
 Internally, these consider the system as an ODE, and simulate it until it has reached a point where the solution's rate of change with time is negligible.
 Since these are (internally) based on `ODEProblem`s, they are handled for coupled CRN/equation models exactly like ODEs.
 Below we demonstrate how to find our growth model's steady state by creating and solving a `SteadyStateProblem`.